Top 5 Things to Do in Antigua and Barbuda

 Valley Church Beach

 A gorgeous white sand beach that has a chill hangout vibe.
-Get some grub at local beach hangout The Nest and simply relax and enjoy the views.
+Get some grub at the local beach hang out at The Nest and simply relax and enjoy the views.

 Barbuda Pink Sand Beach